 Men who undergo radical prostatectomy or radiation therapy for prostate cancer often fear they will be unable to resume sexual activity after treatment.
-Although these procedures may result in ED (erectile dysfunction), they do not directly affect libido or the ability to achieve orgasm.
+Although these procedures may result in ED (erectile dysfunction, impotence), they do not directly affect libido or the ability to achieve orgasm.
 This is in contrast to hormone therapy, which lowers testosterone levels and decreases libido.
 Several options are available to help men regain lost sexual function.

 The penis is made up of nerves, smooth muscle, and blood vessels.
 Within the penis are two cylindrical chamberscalled the corpora cavernosa, or corporal bodiesthat extend from the base to the tip.
 When a man has an erection, smooth muscle tissue within the penis relaxes, causing these spongy chambers to dilate and fill with blood.
 The swollen corporal bodies press against and close the veins that normally allow blood to flow away from the penis; as a result, the penis remains engorged with blood.
 After orgasm, the smooth muscle tissue contracts, and blood once again exits the penis.

 This process is initiated by signals passing through nerve bundles that run along both sides of the prostate toward the penis.
 Radical prostatectomy can lead to ED if one or both of these nerve bundles is damaged during surgery.
 Nerve damage does not affect sensation in the penis, but it does impair a man's ability to achieve a normal erection.